East and West Yorkshire Union Railways: Situation in 1900

-An article in Railway Magazine in August 1900 describes some contemporary features:
+An article in The Railway Magazine in August 1900 describes some contemporary features:

 The situation of the railway made it a rather costly line to construct, the capital expenditure being up to the present time about £250,000...
 The Capital expenditure includes the many yards and sidings, the extent of which nearly equals the mileage of the railway.
 The principal traffic... is coal and stone.
 The traffic is derived from seven collieries and a number of quarries working the well known Robin Hood stone, which is sent all over England for window sills and stone work of that description...
 The railway is in a very flourishing condition financially, having paid 1 per cent dividend on its ordinary stock for several years past...

 South Leeds Junction Railway

-The E&WYUR proposal for the South Leeds Junction Railway was authorised on 24 August 1893, but in a much-modified form: it was to be a two-mile line from Rothwell to sidings at Stourton, two miles west of Woodlesford, alongside the Midland Railway line.
+The E&WYUR proposal for the South Leeds Junction Railway was authorised by the South Leeds Junction Railway Act 1893 (56 & 57 Vict. c. ccxix) on 24 August 1893, but in a much-modified form: it was to be a two-mile line from Rothwell to sidings at Stourton, two miles west of Woodlesford, alongside the Midland Railway line.
 This connected in more collieries, and it opened on 6 April 1895.
 Considerable volumes of coal came to the GNR off the line.
-The South Leeds Junction Railway was worked by the E&WYUR, and it was acquired by the E&WYUR company by an the East and West Yorkshire Union Railways (South Leeds Junction Railway Transfer) Act 1896 (59 & 60 Vict. c. xlii) of 2 July 1896.
+The South Leeds Junction Railway was worked by the E&WYUR, and it was acquired by the East and West Yorkshire Union Railways Company by the East and West Yorkshire Union Railways (South Leeds Junction Railway Transfer) Act 1896 (59 & 60 Vict. c. xlii) of 2 July 1896.

 Branches

 A further branch was authorised on 14 December 1897 from Robin Hood to Royds Green Lower; it was authorised under the Light Railways Act 1896 (59 & 60 Vict. c.
-48), only the second line to be treated in this way.
+48) by the East and West Yorkshire Union Light Railway Order 1897, only the second line to be treated in this way.
 A third branch was the Thorpe Branch, which was built in 1899.
 The final result was a railway that had numerous small branches serving collieries in a small area.
 A short extension was opened on 1 November 1903 from Stourton to Stourton Junction on the Midland Railway, providing a running line connection.